Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 Downtown Dubai, DIFC

-Iconic views of the Burj Khalifa, stunning rooftop pools, and walkable districts with world-class dining and entertainment.
+Beautiful rooftop pools, iconic Burj Khalifa vistas, and walkable neighborhoods with world-class eating, and entertainment.

 AED 2.5 million+ (1-Bedroom Apartment)